ethereum/ethereum-org-website/docs/enterprise/index.md

 - [Introduction to Quorum: Blockchain for the Financial Sector](https://medium.com/blockchain-at-berkeley/introduction-to-quorum-blockchain-for-the-financial-sector-58813f84e88c)

-## Organisations
+## Organizations

-Some collaborative efforts to make Ethereum more enterprise friendly have been put together by different organisations:
+Some collaborative efforts to make Ethereum enterprise friendly have been put together by different organizations:

 - [EEA](https://entethalliance.org/)
 *The Enterprise Ethereum Alliance is a member-driven standards organization whose charter is to develop open, blockchain specifications that drive harmonization and interoperability for businesses and consumers worldwide.
 Our global community of members is made up of leaders, adopters, innovators, developers, and businesses who collaborate to create an open, decentralized web for the benefit of everyone.*